 (4) If an applicant fails to comply with a direction under subregulation (3), the applicant is to be taken to have withdrawn the application.

+[Regulation 6.23 inserted in Gazette 24 Aug 2007 p.
+4278.]

 6.24.
 Decision to vary registration

 (1) After receiving an application made under regulation 6.23, the Commissioner may vary the applicant’s registration registering the applicant in respect of a class of high risk work to which the application relates if the Commissioner is satisfied that the applicant —